open-resources/dash_curriculum/_sources/part1/chapter4.md

 ## 4.2 Structure of app callbacks

-Before we talk about the structure of a callback, let's briefly discuss how callbacks in general will fit into your app.
-Referring to the structure of an app that we have discussed so far your callbacks will always fit after your app layout and before you actually run the app.
-Your app gets the following structure:
+Before we talk about the structure of a callback, let’s briefly discuss how callbacks will fit into your app.
+The callbacks will always fit after your app layout but before you actually run the app.
+Here’s the complete structure:

 - Import packages
 - Initialise the App